Aldiwildan77/Aldiwildan77/README.md

 ![](https://komarev.com/ghpvc/?username=aldiwildan77&label=Visitor&color=2bbc8a)

 <!-- Introduction -->
 I'm a **Software Engineer** at [Ruangguru](https://ruangguru.com), The premium service focuses on helping students in understanding school curriculums, as well as helping with exams, particularly standardised tests.
-Outside of work.
-Outside my office I run a freelance web and mobile development projects.
+Outside of work, I run a freelance web and mobile development projects.

 ## 📃 Things (to / wanna) do
 - 🐝 I have worked on several side projects on a web and mobile development